 - Prepares patients for surgery as appropriate for the patients' condition

 - Treats patients with medications like tissue plasminogen activator (tPA), a drug that dissolves blood clots within 4.5 hours of a patient's first symptoms when they arrive at our ER

 We coordinate care across multiple specialties for your treatment, including physical therapy and rehabilitation, to help patients recover as fully as possible.
 The types of stroke we treat are:

 - Ischemic stroke—Caused when a blood clot or blood flow stops in a vein or artery in the brain

 - Hemorrhagic stroke—A vein or artery ruptures or bursts in the brain

 - Transient ischemic attacks (mini-strokes)—Stroke-like attacks with symptoms that resolve within 24 hours

 Our trauma centers are recognized by the Texas Department of State Health Services for our success meeting established requirements related to trauma care resources and equipment.
-Bay Area has a Level III (Advanced) Trauma Center designation and Doctors Regional offers a Level IV (Basic) Trauma Center.
+Corpus Christi Medical Center Bay Area has a Level II (Advanced) trauma level designation and Doctors Regional as well as ER 24/7 Northwest offers Level IV (Basic) Trauma Center.

 Our trauma physicians and staff are trained to provide specialized care for extreme, life-threatening injuries, such as from gunshot wounds, serious car accidents and traumatic falls.